 Many of us already recognize the immense power of language and how it is used to shape our perceptions and understanding of the world we live in.
 Even more importantly, the words we use to define other people (or sub-sets of people) have a powerful influence on how we recognize and relate to one another.

 In order to create inclusive communities, it is vitally important to remember that the language we use has a profound impact on the culture we create.
-The words we choose to employ in regards to aging not only influence our own views of aging, but how others view age and ability, as well.
+The words we use to describe aging influence not only our own views of aging, but also how others view age and ability.
 If these views are negative, they can contribute to the damaging or harmful tendencies of ageism or ableism.
 To ensure that we are using language that supports an age-positive culture, Eskaton strives to use words that reflect the three “I”s: individualized, inclusive and intentional.

 The Power of Language